 First-year students may not take History 299, a sophomore and junior research methods seminar designed for history majors and minors.

-If you have any questions, whether about the appropriateness of a particular course or the history major or minor, feel free to contact the department chair, Donna Alvah.
+If you have any questions, whether about the appropriateness of a particular course or the history major or minor, feel free to contact the department chair, Dr. Donna Alvah.